Water: Law, politics, and crisis

 In 2004, the UK charity WaterAid reported that a child dies every 15 seconds from easily preventable water-related diseases, which are often tied to a lack of adequate sanitation.

 Since 2003, the UN World Water Development Report, produced by the UNESCO World Water Assessment Programme, has provided decision-makers with tools for developing sustainable water policies.
 The 2023 report states that two billion people (26% of the population) do not have access to drinking water and 3.6 billion (46%) lack access to safely managed sanitation.
 People in urban areas (2.4 billion) will face water scarcity by 2050.
 Water scarcity has been described as endemic, due to overconsumption and pollution.
 The report states that 10% of the world's population lives in countries with high or critical water stress.
 Yet over the past 40 years, water consumption has increased by around 1% per year, and is expected to grow at the same rate until 2050.
 Since 2000, flooding in the tropics has quadrupled, while flooding in northern mid-latitudes has increased by a factor of 2.5.
 The cost of these floods between 2000 and 2019 was 100,000 deaths and $650 million.

 Organizations concerned with water protection include the International Water Association (IWA), WaterAid, Water 1st, and the American Water Resources Association.
 The International Water Management Institute undertakes projects with the aim of using effective water management to reduce poverty.
 Water related conventions are United Nations Convention to Combat Desertification (UNCCD), International Convention for the Prevention of Pollution from Ships, United Nations Convention on the Law of the Sea and Ramsar Convention.
 World Day for Water takes place on 22 March and World Oceans Day on 8 June.

+In 2026, the United Nations declared that humanity had entered the era of "Water bankruptcy" because more than 50% of large lakes have declined since the 1990s, 35% of wetlands have disappeared since 1970, 75% of the world's population live in water-insecure countries, 4 billion people experience water scarcity for at least one month per year, and droughts cost $307 billion per year.
+It called for policies that match reality rather than past norms.